 The Office of Manufactured Cannabis Safety (OMCS) has proposed a number of regulations.
 A full list of these regulations can be found by clicking here.
 Xtend5 product has zero THC (the mind-altering compound found in marijuana), and our labels communicate the full list of ingredients, including the CBD content in milligrams.
 Our packaging is designed in accordance with child safety and resistance in mind; packaging laws also note that CBD companies may not make any claims about the health or physical benefits of CBD.

 Although we aim to educate the consumer on the research, we never make any medical claims.
-Our passion is to convey the possible therapeutic qualities of CBD and share more about the other ancient ingredients which work with the body to reduce inflammation and increase bioavailability.
+Our passion is to convey the possible therapeutic qualities of CBD and share more about the other ancient ingredients which work with the body to increase bioavailability.

 So if you are asking yourself “What should I look for on a CBD label?” remember this.
 With the ever-growing CBD market, products are springing up all over the place.
 Regulations are in place to guard and guide the consumer, and knowing what to look for is vital.
 Leafly.com recently released an in-depth look at what’s on a label, and we have provided that link here.
 It talks about dosage, touches on the labeling laws, and shares about what CBD ingredients to avoid.
 Know what to look for and be confident that you are making the best choice for you.